Life (magazine)

 Life (stylized as LIFE) is an American news magazine.
 Life was launched in 1936 as a weekly publication, in 1972 it transitioned to publishing "special" issues before returning as a monthly from 1978 to 2000.
-Since 2000, the magazine was published as irregular "special" issues.
+From 2000 to 2026, the magazine was published as irregular "special" issues and is scheduled to relaunch in late 2026.

 Life was launched on November 23, 1936, after Henry Luce purchased the 1883 humour magazine Life for its name.
-Originally published by Time Inc., since 2021 the magazine has been owned by Dotdash Meredith.
+Originally published by Time Inc., since 2021 the magazine has been owned by People Inc and since 2026 is published by Bedford Media.

 The magazine's place in the history of photojournalism is considered one of its most important contributions to the world of publishing.
 From 1936 to the 1960s, Life was a wide-ranging general-interest magazine known for its photojournalism.
 During this period, it was one of the most popular magazines in the United States, with its circulation regularly reaching a quarter of the U.S. population.